top of page

 Stone entrance of Fort Santiago with intricate carvings.
 Text "FORT SANTIAGO PHILIPPINES" overlaid, with a cloudy sky and greenery.

-In this blog post, we will take you on a virtual tour of Fort Santiago delving into its incredible history, its interesting facts, all you need to know about visiting including entrance fee and opening times, plus information on our exclusive guide to visiting the Philippines.
+In this blog post, we will take you on a virtual tour of Fort Santiago delving into its incredible history, its interesting facts, all you need to know about visiting including entrance fee and opening times.

 Man smiling in front of historic stone archway with engraved details.
 Woman in background poses playfully.
 Overcast sky, lush greenery.